 Dry Soup Mix

-- Soup mixes are used to make soups.
+- Soup mixes are used to flavor soups made with your beans.

 - There are many types such as chicken base, beef base, ham base, onion soup mix, cream based.